ZopaPublic/react-components/src/components/molecules/CheckboxGroupField/CheckboxGroupField.md

 />;
 ```

-- Uncontrolled with hidden icon
+- Uncontrolled with hidden control

 ```jsx
 import { CheckboxGroupField } from '@zopauk/react-components';